dnapi/42_push_swap/README.md

 # Push swap
 Project at Hive ( School 42 in Helsinki).
-Implementation based on cyclic buffer on array.
 Algotrithm is inspired by [link](https://www.youtube.com/watch?v=2aMrmWOgLvU).
+We used cyclic buffer implemented on arrays.
+Allowed external functions are read, write, malloc and free.
+The code is written according the [Norms]{https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf}.
+The average number of operation is 5040 for 500 elemetns and 600 for 100 elements.

 ## Overview